 For nearly a half century, government at all levels has been under constant attack by the extreme right wing [in the United States] with the clear intention of eroding our capacity to create collective solutions to national and global problems.
 The assumption is now common that markets are “moral” but that publicly created political solutions are not.
 The result is a continuation of what a Republican president, Teddy Roosevelt, once described as “a riot of individualistic materialism, under which complete freedom for the individual . . . turned out in practice to mean perfect freedom for the strong to wrong the weak”.

-How did this very troubling and alarming infringement of democracy and abrogation of people’s liberties come about?
+How did this very troubling infringement of democracy and abrogation of people’s liberties come about?
 The present system of economic behaviour, together with its many undesirable consequences, is neither innate nor inevitable.
 It is due to certain features of modern societies that are in turn due to the widespread adoption or imposition of a certain model of economic production and ownership, specifically the no-responsibility stock corporation, along with assumptions about the beneficial effects of free-market principles like privatization, free trade, unbridled competition, and deregulation, or minimal government interference in the market.
-In other words, all of these harmful consequences are the result of erroneous economic theories and beliefs.
+In other words, all of these harmful consequences are the result of erroneous economic theories, beliefs, and practices.

 In the past, doctors bled their patients and prescribed other useless or harmful remedies for their patients’ problems because they didn’t understand how the human body functions and the true causes of sickness and disease.
 Today, there exists a group of individuals called economists who prescribe remedies that are comparable to the discontinued practice of bleeding because they too, like their ignorant medical predecessors, fail to understand what is really going on in the world.
 Instead of studying the real world, they prefer to theorize, and make logical deductions, about their idealized world of perfect competition, perfect knowledge, perfect labour mobility, individual rational utility maximizers, and so on, which many of them have mistaken for the real world.
 Like ancient quack doctors, many of whom did more harm than good to their patients because they were wedded to their false theories about the human body, these economic quack doctors likewise do more harm than good to the large groups of people they administer to because they are wedded to their false theories about human and economic behaviour.